ronaldbosma/blog/content/blog/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

         PathtoPublish: '$(Build.ArtifactStagingDirectory)/packages'
 ```

-The build stage is now complete.
+The _Build_ stage is now complete.
 You can run it to see if everything works.
 The next step is to publish the prerelease package.

 ### Publish prerelease package to Azure DevOps Artifacts feed